Adron/adron.github.io/_working/contents/articles/thrashing-code-metal-monday-10-16-2017/index.md

 ---
 It's not Monday anymore, but we still need some heavy music to debug to.
 Late better than never, here's the fire.

+Flip this around to some In This Moment with a flashback to the... ya know, previous decades.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EH6myRjE848?rel=0" frameborder="0" allowfullscreen></iframe>

 <span class="more"></span>

 A little more hard core to sprinkle on it.

 <iframe src="https://open.spotify.com/embed/track/1tiDez6W6mey8GnrfjXTIU" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

-Then flip that around to some In This Moment with a flashback to the... ya know, previous decades.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EH6myRjE848?rel=0" frameborder="0" allowfullscreen></iframe>

 Because I know you love some Disney Frozen and heavy music, here's a treat for ya.